Peter Eldin: Books for children

 He is best known for the series of humorous instructional books for children such as The Trickster's Handbook (1976), The Secret Agent's Handbook (1977) and The Whizzkid's Handbook (1979), full of tricks, games, puzzles, and advice, with illustrations by Roger Smith.
 The following gives a brief flavour of these works: "tell your friends you can kiss a book 'inside and outside' without opening it - then prove it by kissing the book while standing outdoors ... and then indoors.
 Something semiserious?
 Baffle your buddies with vanishing water or instant indoor rainbows."
 The series was adapted for television in 1980 as The Whizzkids Guide starring Kenneth Williams, Rita Webb and Arthur Mullard as overgrown schoolchildren.
 Williams said "the script is full of corny gags which actually make me laugh".

 School Library Journal called The Magic Handbook "an excellent standard source for magical tricks and advice for most children's library collections for many years to come."
 His book Magic (1998) has also received praise as an informative history of magic.
 The Spookster's Handbook (CIP Sterling, 1989) is "an entertaining little gem that's chock-full of zany ideas for Halloween", including haunted house ideas, optical illusions, tricks, and riddles, aimed at kids, parents, teachers, and group leaders.

 Magic

 In addition to writing several books on magic (illusionism), he is also an honorary member of the magicians' organisation the Magic Circle.
-He was involved in curating the Magic Circle's museum in the 1970s and edited the Circle's magazine The Magic Circular from 1990-1998.
+He was involved in curating the Magic Circle's museum in the 1970s and edited the Circle's magazine The Magic Circular from 1990 to 1998.